If you are considering submitting an application to Saint John's University, there is no application fee, which means it is free to apply.

 It is moderately difficult to be admitted as a transfer student.

 Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college determines which factors are they consider most important in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that put the most emphasis the areas where you stand out.
+Each college has a different way of determining which factors are they consider most important in the admissions process.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that put the most emphasis on the areas where you're strong.

 |Academic GPA||Very Important|

 Make sure to check with Saint John's University for more information on admission factors.